WAT LOKAYA SUTHA

 Inside the gallery stood the ordination hall or ubosot and the main prang.
 The prang stood east of the ubosot and west of the main vihara.
 The ordination hall is 33 x 17 metres, but only the foundations remain.

-The main prang, representing the cosmic Mount Meru, was 30 metres high and located in the middle of the sanctuary, imitating the centre of the universe.
-There were porches in the four cardinal directions, but only the porch located in the east led to the "cella" or small central hall inside the prang by climbing some stairs.
-The "cella" housed a Buddha image at earlier times.
+The main prang, representing the cosmic Mount Meru, stood 30 metres high at the centre of the sanctuary, symbolising the centre of the universe.
+Porches faced the four cardinal directions, but only the eastern porch led to the "cella," or small central hall inside the prang, via a short flight of stairs.
+The "cella" housed a Buddha image in earlier times.

 Outside the gallery to the rear of the monastery stood a vihara with a reclining Buddha.
 Only the foundations of the vihara are visible as the structure collapsed in earlier times.
 Twenty-four octagonal brick pillars supported the roof.